jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 support conversations we have again and again and creating useful resources to help educate our customers and get them going again.

-Just to clarify, heavy weight support is not purely self-service.
+I just want to pause for a second and clarify that heavy weight support is not purely self-service.
 We still send lots of emails and we even have phone support!

 The Heavy Weight approach is all about creating alternates to the higher-touch routes, so they are not the first option for a stuck customer.
+Think of it as having a first line of defense.

 ## Heavy Weight Examples

-Heavy Weight resources are nothing new - they are things like documentation, in-app help, webinars, and screencasts.
-Pretty much everyone is familiar with these.
+And heavy Weight resources are nothing new - they are things like documentation, in-app help, webinars, and screencasts.
+I'm sure pretty much everyone is familiar with these.

 The challenge is prioritizing them, and doing them well.
 Too often we decide to just do the light weight work, answering frequently asked questions, or just